Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \
 []{#Compiler}

-In a compiled computer language, the program you wrote is translated all at once into the computer\'s own language by a special program called a _compiler_.
-After the program you\'ve written has been \"compiled,\" the resulting _executable_ file needs no further translation to be understood directly by the computer.
+In a compiled computer language, the program you wrote is translated all at once into the computer's own language by a special program called a _compiler_.
+After the program you've written has been \"compiled,\" the resulting _executable_ file needs no further translation to be understood directly by the computer.
 It can now be \"run\" on a computer whether or not compiler software has been installed on that computer:

 ![](media/01042.png){ #fig:01042 width=75% }